rithmschool/react-native-intro/readme.md

 ### How is React Native Different?

-The react ecosystem is described as a learn once write anyone framework.
+The react ecosystem is described as a learn once write anywhere framework.
 In other words, code may be slightly different on different platforms (web vs iOS vs android), but the fundamental ways that you build a react app are the same.
 And hopefully many components that you create can be shared across the platforms.

 This philosophy is in contrast to other frameworks like [Apache Cordova](https://cordova.apache.org/) that have tried to be a _write_ once and run anywhere framework.